intershop/devenv-4-iom/doc/01_first_steps.md

     devenv-cli.sh create cluster

 _Cluster_ in context of _devenv-4-iom_ does not mean a scalable and high available set of IOM servers.
-Instead, it refers to all the services and infrastructure that is required to run a single IOM server for development purposes.
+Instead, it refers to all the services and infrastructure that are required to run a single IOM server for development purposes.

 The process of cluster creation will take some minutes (between 2 and 10, depending on your hardware).
 During this time we should take a look at the statuses of the (sub-)systems.